woof-software/compound-multiplier/documentation/plugins/Flash.md

 ### Usage in Main Contracts

-Flash loan plugins are integrated into main contracts like `CometCollateralSwap` and `CometMultiplierAdapter`:
+Flash loan plugins are integrated into main contracts like `CometCollateralSwap` and `CometMultiplier`:

 1. **Plugin Registration**: Main contracts maintain arrays of available plugins
 2. **Dynamic Selection**: Plugins can be selected at runtime based on availability and cost